Seahawks’ Russell Wilson bounces back, continues record pace: ‘Russ for MVP train is back on the track’

 All were inactive due to injury.

 But Carroll said afterward that Adams — out since injuring his groin Sept.
-27 against Dallas — would likely have played had he not gotten ill and missed practices on Wednesday and Thursday and said he should return for next Sunday’s game at Buffalo.
+27 against Dallas — would likely have played had he not gotten ill and missed practices Wednesday and Thursday and said he should return for next Sunday’s game at Buffalo.

 “He got the flu or something like that — he missed Wednesday and Thursday because of it,’’ Carroll said.
 “We were hoping he could make it back this week, but he didn’t get a chance to practice enough.
 He’s ready to go, and we have to make it through; we’ll take it one day at a time next week.
 But, I got to tell you, he’s really excited and pumped up about it.’’

-Carson suffered a sprained midfoot against Arizona last week, but while he did not practice all week, there was a thought he might be able to.
-He was officially listed as questionable on Friday.
+Carson suffered a sprained midfoot against Arizona last week, but while he did not practice all week, there was a thought he might be able to go.
+He was officially listed as questionable Friday.

 With Carson and Hyde out, Seattle had to rely on rookie DeeJay Dallas for the bulk of its running back duties, also using Travis Homer some, though he was battling a sore knee.